mungitoperrito/mungitoperrito.github.io/README.md

 from a wide variety of projects and platforms.
 Some of them may be quaint or obsolete now.

+These pages are a work in progress.
+My goal is to organize my old notes and make the collection usable.

 To make things easier to find, the entries are sometimes duplicated under a functional description and a utility name.